Clinical social work: Practice Methods

+Psychiatric Social Work

+Psychiatric Social Work is a practice area of social work involving the care of individuals with Serious mental illness who require intensive care.
+They may be involved with referring, treating (with psychotherapy) or otherwise managing such patients.
+Most Psychiatric Social Workers work in psychiatric institutions or hospitals, though in some programs they may work outside the institution for a period of intense observation.

 Education

-The Master of Social Work (M.S.W.) degree, accredited by the Council on Social Work Education, is the minimum education requirement in clinical social work.
+The Master of Social Work (M.S.W.) degree, accredited by the Council on Social Work Education, is the minimum education requirement in clinical social work and is the terminal practice degree.
 These M.S.W. degree are typically two full-time years of study in length and require 900 to 1,200 hours of internship practice.
 If an applicant to a M.S.W. degree program has a Bachelor of Social Work (B.S.W.) degree, accredited by the Council on Social Work Education, they may be offered "advanced standing" shorting their M.S.W. degree program to one years of full-time study.

 The Doctor of Social Work (D.S.W.) is the advanced practice professional degree in social work.
 The D.S.W. may be specialized in an area or in multiple areas of social work practice, one of which may be clinical social work at some universities.

 The Doctor of Philosophy (Ph.D.) in social work is typically considered a "research degree;" however, some schools may offer the Ph.D. degree in social work with a clinical social work practice specialization.